nigeldouglas-itcarlow/decentralised-vault-manager/README.md

 Create a local testnet Ethereum node using anvil - [LINK](https://github.com/nigeldouglas-itcarlow/decentralised-vault-manager/blob/main/README.md#a-local-testnet-ethereum-node) <br/>
 Create a project for the smart contract using forge - [LINK](https://github.com/nigeldouglas-itcarlow/decentralised-vault-manager/blob/main/README.md#create-a-forge-project) <br/> <br/>
-Write the code and tests for the smart contract in Solidity. <br/>
+Write the code and tests for the smart contract in Solidity - [LINK](https://github.com/nigeldouglas-itcarlow/decentralised-vault-manager/blob/main/README.md#write-and-test-code-in-solidity) <br/>
 Compile the code to create the EVM bytecode and run the tests using forge. <br/>
 Deploy the smart contract to the local testnet Ethereum node using forge. <br/>
 Interact with the newly deployed smart contract using cast.